actions/actions-runner-controller/README.md

 ### Setting up Windows Runners

+The main two steps in enabling Windows self-hosted runners are:

+- Using `nodeSelector`'s property to filter the `cert-manger` and `actions-runner-controller` pods
+- Deploying a RunnerDeployment using a Windows-based image

-You need to set the `nodeSelector.kubernetes.io/os` property in both the `cert-manager` and the `actions-runner-controller` deployments to `linux` so that the pods for these two deployments are only scheduled in Linux nodes.
+For the first step, you need to set the `nodeSelector.kubernetes.io/os` property in both the `cert-manager` and the `actions-runner-controller` deployments to `linux` so that the pods for these two deployments are only scheduled in Linux nodes.
+You can do this as follows:

 ```yaml
 nodeSelector:
       kubernetes.io/os: linux
 ```

-For `cert-manager` you need to set it for:

-.left[
-- The main deployment
-- The `webhook`
-]
-.right[
-- The `cainjector`
-- The `startupapicheck`
-]
+`cert-manager` has 4 different application within it the main application, the `webhook`, the `cainjector` and the `startupapicheck`.
+In the parameters or values file you use for the deployment you need to add the `nodeSelector` property four times, one for each application.

-For the `actions-runner-controller` it's only for the main deployment.
+For the `actions-runner-controller` you only have to use the `nodeSelector` only for the main deployment, so it only has to be set once.

 Once this is set up, you will need to deploy two different `RunnerDeployment`'s, one for Windows and one for Linux.
 The Linux deployment can use either the default image or a custom one, however, there isn't a default Windows image so for Windows deployments you will have to build your own image.